 Is Your Church an Interaction or Interruption?

-I have a friend of mine who is incredibly brand loyal.
+I have a friend who is incredibly brand loyal.
 Once she has chosen a brand of just about anything, she doesn’t switch.
 I am often intrigued by people like her, so I asked her what criteria she uses for choosing and then remaining loyal to a brand.

 She said: “Tim, I choose a brand based on how well they tell me what their brand is going to do.
 I continue using that brand if it lives up to what they communicated.
 My ongoing relationship with that brand is based on how well they treat me as a customer; how well they interact with me.